1981 South Africa rugby union tour of New Zealand and the United States: Background

 The Springboks and New Zealand's national rugby team, the All Blacks, have a long tradition of intense and friendly sporting rivalry.
 From 1948 to 1969, the South African apartheid regime affected team selection for the All Blacks, with selectors passing over Māori players for some All Black tours to South Africa.

-Opposition to sending race-based teams to South Africa grew throughout the 1950s and 1960s, and prior to the All Blacks' tour of South Africa in 1960, 150,000 New Zealanders - 6.25% of the country's population at that time - signed a petition supporting a policy of "No Maoris, No Tour".
-Despite this, the tour still happened, and in 1969, Halt All Racist Tours (HART) was formed.
+Opposition to sending race-based teams to South Africa grew throughout the 1950s and 1960s, and prior to the All Blacks' tour of South Africa in 1960, 150,000 New Zealanders – 6.25% of the country's population at that time – signed a petition supporting a policy of "No Maoris, No Tour".
+Despite this, the tour went ahead, and in 1969, Halt All Racist Tours (HART) was formed.

-During the 1970s, public protests and political pressure forced on the New Zealand Rugby Union (NZRFU) the choice of either fielding a team not selected by race, or not touring South Africa: after South African rugby authorities continued to select Springbok players by race, the Norman Kirk Labour Government barred the Springboks from touring New Zealand during 1973.
+During the 1970s, public protests and political pressure forced on the NZRFU the choice of either fielding a team not selected by race, or not touring South Africa: after South African rugby authorities continued to select Springbok players by race, the Norman Kirk Labour Government barred the Springboks from touring New Zealand in 1973.
 In response, the NZRFU protested about the involvement of "politics in sport".

-On 28 March 1976, the final game of ex All Black Fergie McCormick was played at Lancaster Park (Christchurch), to which two Spring Bok players had been invited.
-A sign was written by protesters ten days earlier who had sprayed weed-killer onto the rugby pitch so that the televised game revealed the words "WELCOME TO RACIST GAME" in 20 foot high letters.
+On 28 March 1976, the final game of ex-All Black Fergie McCormick was played at Lancaster Park in Christchurch, to which two Springbok players had been invited.
+Ten days before the game, protesters had written "WELCOME TO RACIST GAME" in 20-foot high letters on the pitch using weed-killer.

-The All Blacks toured South Africa with the blessing of the newly elected New Zealand Prime Minister, Robert Muldoon.
-In response to this, twenty-five African nations boycotted the 1976 Summer Olympics in Montreal, stating that in their view, the All Blacks tour gave tacit support to the apartheid regime in South Africa: the IOC declined to ban New Zealand from the Olympics on the grounds that rugby union was no longer an Olympic sport.
+The All Blacks toured South Africa in 1976 with the blessing of the newly elected New Zealand prime minister, Robert Muldoon.
+In response, 25 African nations boycotted the 1976 Summer Olympics in Montreal, stating that in their view the All Blacks tour gave tacit support to the apartheid regime in South Africa: the IOC declined to ban New Zealand from the Olympics on the grounds that rugby union was no longer an Olympic sport.
+The tour attracted several anti-apartheid protests in New Zealand, including one on 28 May 1976 in Cathedral Square, Christchurch, which attracted 1000–1500 people and included guerrilla theatre.
+Protesters also attempted to disrupt television coverage of the first test by vandalising the Makara Hill microwave station in Wellington, which was responsible for relaying programming in and out of TV One's Avalon studios.

-The 1976 tour contributed to the creation of the Gleneagles Agreement, that was adopted by the Commonwealth Heads of Government Meeting in 1977.
+The 1976 tour contributed to the creation of the Gleneagles Agreement that was adopted by the Commonwealth Heads of Government Meeting in 1977, wherein Commonwealth heads of state agreed to discourage competition with sporting teams from South Africa.

-Christchurch fielded many pre 1981 anti apartheid protests including one on May 28th 1976 in Cathedral Square to protest the All Black tour to South Africa which attracted 1000 people and included guerrilla theatre.